 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-Banks charge fees for a number of things — not maintaining a minimum balance, using ATMs and monthly maintenance fees.
-Finding a checking account that doesn’t charge you fees can be tricky.
-Some banks allow you to work around those fees if you meet other standards.
-Check out these tips to helping your save on bank fees.
+Banks charge fees for a number of things — not meeting minimum balance requirements, using out-of-network ATMs, monthly maintenance fees and more.
+Finding a checking account that doesn’t charge you fees can be tricky, but they do exist.
+But if you can’t find a free checking account, many banks will waive fees if certain conditions are met.
+Compare free checking accounts and check out these tips to save on bank fees.

 How do free checking accounts work?

 A truly free checking account will waive the monthly fee no matter how much you deposit into the account.
 Here’s how some popular checking accounts compare on monthly fees.

 |Bank account||Monthly fee|